What is the Arts Award?

 In January 2014, the Music Department launched Arts Award qualifications with 20 selected music students, to trial the qualification.
 News and interest of the Bronze Award spread and we had soon doubled our numbers.

-In our first year, pupils completing the Bronze Award have shown real creativity not only in their musical performances, but also in the way they have chosen to display their work.
+In our first year, students completing the Bronze Award have shown real creativity not only in their musical performances, but also in the way they have chosen to display their work.
 It’s been fantastic to hear their thoughts about the activities they’ve taken part in and the different concerts they’ve seen; I’ve learned a lot from their ‘Arts Inspirations’, which ranged from musicians and actors to architects and they have been real ambassadors for the arts, ‘sharing their skills’ with a variety of other students, from the children at Tringham Pre-School to Year 6 students at Holy Trinity.

 From looking through their work, and speaking to students, it’s clear that they all enjoyed the process; over three quarters of those pupils that achieved their Bronze Award are going on to start their Silver Award.

 Mrs S Blaine, Deputy Director of Music